+3. Positions:

-- 3. Positions: - a.
+- a.
 At the initial meeting of a Board or Committee and at the first meeting after July 1st of each year, each Board and Committee shall, as a first order of business, elect a Chairperson and Secretary by a majority vote.
 The election shall be for the period until the following June 30th.
 If either position becomes vacant, a replacement shall be elected for the remainder of the period. - b.
 A Board or Committee may establish other positions and fill them, by majority vote, for the same period of time. - c.
 A Board may employ the services of a recording secretary who is not a member of the Board, the individual selected subject to the approval of the Town Manager, to assist the Secretary in taking and transcribing the minutes of all meetings.
 If authorized by the Select Board, a Committee may also obtain the services of a recording secretary under the same conditions if the funds are available. - d.
-In the absence of the Chairperson, the members of a Board or Committee present at a meeting shall elect, by majority vote, one of themselves as acting Chairperson for the period of that meeting. - 4.
-Meetings: - a.
+In the absence of the Chairperson, the members of a Board or Committee present at a meeting shall elect, by majority vote, one of themselves as acting Chairperson for the period of that meeting.

+4. Meetings:

+- a.
 A meeting of a Board or Committee may be convened only if a quorum is present.
-A quorum shall be a majority of the total membership, including alternates if any. - b.
-All motions shall require the vote of a majority of the members present to pass.
+A quorum shall be a majority of the total membership, including alternates if any.
+If a Board or Committee has in effect a policy for remote participation in public proceedings, any member who participates by remote means in compliance with the policy shall be deemed to be present for purposes of determining a quorum. - b.
+All motions shall require for passage a majority of the votes cast at a meeting at which a quorum is present.
 A tie vote will constitute a failure of the motion. - c.
 A member shall abstain from voting on any particular matter where there is a conflict of interest or a possible appearance thereof.
-Any question of whether a member shall be disqualified from voting on a particular matter shall be decided by a majority vote of the members except the member who is being challenged.
-A tie vote shall result in disqualification. - d.
+Any question of whether a member shall be disqualified from voting on a particular matter shall be decided by a majority of the votes cast by members present and voting.
+The member who is being challenged shall not participate in the vote.

+- d.
 All meetings shall be open to the public and notice shall be given as provided by law and Town policy. - e.
 Minutes of all meetings shall be recorded in writing and approved, with amendments if necessary, by a vote of the Board or Committee.
-Copies of all approved minutes and any relevant supporting material shall be maintained by the Town Clerk as public documents.

-- f.
-The approved minutes of all Board and Committee meetings shall be delivered to the Town Manager within five working days after the meeting date. - 5.
-Annual Report:
+Copies of all approved minutes and any relevant supporting material shall be maintained by the Town Clerk as public documents. - f.
+The approved minutes of all Board and Committee meetings shall be delivered to the Town Manager within five working days after the meeting date.

+5. Annual Report: